Introduction

 10. Estonia

-Estonia doesn’t tax company profits at the point they’re earned.
-Tax is only due when profits are paid out.
-If you run a company through Estonia and reinvest rather than draw income, the tax bill is pushed back.
-When you do pay out, the rate is 20% but the timing is in your hands.
+Estonian companies do not pay corporation tax when profits are earned.
+Tax is deferred until profits are distributed.
+If you run a business through an Estonian entity and reinvest consistently rather than extract large salaries, the liability does not arise until you choose to create it.
+When you do distribute, the rate is 20%, but the timing is entirely in your control.

 How HMRC Decides Whether You’ve Actually Left